tenzir/tenzir/web/docs/use-cases/execute-detections-and-analytics.md

-For example, an engine must handle the continuous churn of observables that describe the ever-changing threat landscape, and use that dataset for continuous live and retro matching.
+For example, an engine must handle the continuous churn of observables that describe the ever-changing threat landscape, and use that dataset for continuous live and retro detection.
 This "background radiation" alone puts a growing pressure the historical and live data event feeds that require a carefully designed data architecture.
 On top of that come threat hunting and incident response workloads.
 Orchestrating these workloads Without deep data